Quickstart into Production¶

 The program can almost entirely controlled by the command-line, if you need more control you should resort to the Detailed Input file.

-composite types that try to provide convenient combinations from
+There are four main run types in xtb, most other run types are composite types that try to provide convenient combinations from those main run types.

-Singlepoint Calculations¶
+Singlepoint Calculations

-The default input format is either the Turbomole coordinate file
+The default input format is either the Turbomole coordinate file as a $coord data group.

 > cat coord